ChuckDog/EmployeeList/Readme.md

 2. Open the index.html.
 It will show the component.

 3. Open the test.html in the spec folder.
 There is the unit test of the component.

+4. run grunt to uglify the component code.